adamhadani/django-skeleton-templates/README.md

 Reusable Django skeleton project / app  templates

-Since Django 1.4, you can now define templates for creating new projects / apps when running 'startproject' and 'startapp', e.g:
+Starting with Django 1.4, you can now define templates for creating new projects / apps when running 'startproject' and 'startapp'.

 ## Usage